herd/herdtools7/litmus/README.txt

 ** Law **

-Litmus authors are Luc Maranget and Susmit Sarkar.
+Litmus 'Seven' authors are Jade Alglave and Luc Maranget

-Copyright 2010-2013: Institut National de Recherche en Informatique et en Automatique, and the authors.
+Copyright 2010--present: Institut National de Recherche en Informatique et en Automatique, and the authors.

-litmus is released under the terms of the Gnu Lesser General Public License (LGPL).
+Litmus7 is released under the terms of the CeCILL-B free software license agreement.
 See file LICENSE.txt